-- 91. The project management consultant (PMC) will be engaged to provide support to the PMU in overall planning, risk management, implementation, monitoring, reporting, and evaluation under the project.
+93. The project management consultant (PMC) will be engaged to provide support to the PMU in overall planning, risk management, implementation, monitoring, reporting, and evaluation under the project.
 The PMC team will have experienced professionals specializing in areas such as procurement, social safeguards, environmental safeguard, finance, etc. The PMC will assist the PMU and ASDM in meeting the relevant requirements of ADB, GoA, and GoI for project implementation.
-The PMC team will report and work under the overall guidance of the PMU. - 92.
-In order to ensure effective implementation of safeguard related components in the project, PMU will have safeguard experts (one environmental specialist and one social development specialist).
-These safeguard experts will ensure implementation of environmental management plan and social safeguard actions under the project. - 93.
-As mentioned earlier, PMC team will also have one environmental safeguard specialist in the team.
-This environmental specialist will have a graduate degree in environmental sciences with about 8 years of professional experience in environmental assessment and management in projects financed by international financial institutions.
-The environmental safeguard specialists of PMC will provide support to PMU safeguard specialists for the EMP implementation during construction, reporting, safeguards related documents preparation, disclosure, and capacity building of CSQA firm team and contractors. - 94.
-The contractor in the current subproject will appoint one environmental and safety officer for the implementation of IEE and EMP requirements at site.
-The project implementation arrangement for safeguard compliance is shown below in Figure-9. - 95.
-The EMP for the detailed design and construction of ASU campus and facilities for preconstruction, construction and operation phases is given in Tables-11 to 13.
+The PMC team will report and work under the overall guidance of the PMU.

+94. In order to ensure effective implementation of safeguard related components in the project, PMU will have safeguard experts (one environmental specialist and one social development specialist).
+These safeguard experts will ensure implementation of environmental management plan and social safeguard actions under the project.

+95. As mentioned earlier, PMC have one environmental safeguard specialist in their team.
+This environmental specialist is qualified graduate in environmental sciences with about 8 years of professional experience in environmental assessment and management in projects financed by international financial institutions.
+The environmental safeguard specialists of PMC will provide support to PMU safeguard specialists for the EMP implementation during construction, reporting, safeguards related documents preparation, disclosure, and capacity building of CSQA firm team and contractors.

+96. The contractor in the current subproject will appoint one environmental and safety officer for the implementation of revised IEE and revised EMP requirements at site.
+The project implementation arrangement for safeguard compliance is shown below in Figure-11.

+97. The revised EMP for the detailed design and construction of ASU campus and facilities for pre-construction, construction and operation phases is given in Tables-11 to 13.